 Ever since the time of the ancient Greek philosophers, man has identified a connection between perception and cognition.
-In the twentieth century, however, empirical epistemology gave way to “Rationalism”.
+However, in the twentieth century, empirical epistemology gave way to "Rationalism".
 According to rationalist theory, the mind and body are not interdependent.
 They function separately.
-In education, this disembodiment has led to the cultivation of the brain with the exemption of physical participation, disconnection of mind and feelings, passive learning, rote memorization, examination-oriented education, absence of self-expression, failure to teach values and distancing from the real world.
+In education, this disembodiment has led to the cultivation of the brain with the exemption of physical participation, disconnection of mind and feelings, passive learning, rote memorization, examination-oriented education, absence of self-expression failure to teach values and distancing from the real world.

 Drama, on the other hand, is inherently embodied.
 It celebrates the notion of the mind and body as being one and emphasizes whole-person learning.
 It is instrumental in providing an environment where students can activate all their senses and imagination, communicate with meaning, express their ideas, and be creative, confident, and fluent speakers.
 In a drama event, they learn universal truths and values that modify them.
 They gain confidence as they find themselves coping with life problems before dealing with them in adulthood.
 It succeeds in being a social activity that fosters cooperative and collaborative learning and a pedagogical approach that treats children as adults endowing them with responsibility.
 It is open, creative and fun, promoting the learners' mental and emotional development.
 An indeed, unique way of learning!

 Ted-Ed Student Talks

 By mastering the art of presenting to the public at school-age, our students grow up into adults who have learned to combat what is scientifically proved to be man's greatest fear: Public speaking.